lachstr/html2ical/README.md

 # html2ical [depreciated]

+[Note: Do not look at the code too closely!
+I wrote this a long time ago.] - August, 2020

 The University of Melbourne uses a new system for timetabling, which supports exporting as .ical.
 Thus this tool no longer works and will not be updated.

 A tool which creates an .ical file from the offical University of Melbourne Student Timetable portal